JurgenR/aioslsk/docs/source/MESSAGES.rst

 MinParentsInCache (Code 88)
 ---------------------------

-Amount of parents (received through PotentialParents) we should keep in cache.
+Amount of parents (received through :ref:`PotentialParents`) we should keep in cache.
 Message has not been seen yet being sent by the server

 :Code: 88 (0x58)
 :Receive: